Corky Laing: 20th century

 After the band's first breakup the following year, Laing and Mountain bandmate Leslie West went on to form the blues-rock power trio West, Bruce and Laing with former Cream bassist/vocalist Jack Bruce.
 West, Bruce and Laing produced two studio albums and a live release before Mountain reformed without Laing in 1973 for a Japanese tour releasing the live Twin Peaks.
 Laing rejoined in 1974 recording Avalanche only for Mountain to break up again shortly after.
 The band would once again reconvene with guitarist Leslie West and Laing in 1985 for the release of Go For Your Life, and Laing has continued with them, most recently working on the band's 2007 Bob Dylan cover album Masters of War.

-In late 1977 through 1978, he recorded an album with Felix Pappalardi (former Mountain bass player), Ian Hunter (from Mott the Hoople) and Mick Ronson.
+In late 1977 through 1978, he recorded an album with Felix Pappalardi, Ian Hunter and Mick Ronson.
 This album was not released at the time but was subsequently released in the UK in 1999 as "The Secret Sessions".

 In addition to Mountain, he has recorded as the group Cork, with Spin Doctors guitarist/vocalist Eric Schenkman and Noel Redding, formerly bass guitarist of The Jimi Hendrix Experience.
 In late 1975, he played congas on several tracks on Bo Diddley's all-star album The 20th Anniversary of Rock 'n' Roll.

 In 1991, he was featured on Men Without Hats' cover version of The Beatles' song "I Am the Walrus" on drums.
 This is available on the Sideways album.